microsoft/botframework-solutions/docs/virtual-assistant/typescript/gettingstarted.md

 ## Testing
 Once deployment is complete, you can start debugging through the following steps:
-- Start a Debugging session within Visual Studio for the Virtual Assistant project
+- Run `npm start` within the folder of your newly created assistant
 - Open the [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator).
 - Within the Emulator, choose Open Bot from the File menu:
   - Provide the endpoint of your running Bot, e.g: `http://localhost:3978/api/messages`